Tax Certification

 What if I don’t have an international tax ID or international address?

-If you aren’t considered a US person for tax purposes, don’t have an international tax ID or address, please send us an email at support@robinhood.com for additional help.
+If you aren’t considered a US person for tax purposes, don’t have an international tax ID or address, contact support for help.

 What is backup withholding?